Information for new students

-- Courses with limited capacity: The deadline for class registration is January 11th and you will receive an email on Monday the 15th whether or not you have been admitted to the course.
+- Courses with limited capacity: The deadline for class registration is August 16th and you will receive an email early the week after telling you whether or not you have been admitted to the course.
 If you are admitted to the course you can go on to Studentweb and register for the exam.

 - Courses with formal requirements: Advanced courses that require prevous knowledge of the subject area.
 If you want to register for one of these courses you will need to provide documentation that you fulfill the requirements.
 You should contact the department that owns the course if you want to do one of these courses and it has not been pre-approved.

-You are guaranteed admission to the courses on your letter of acceptance.
+You are guaranteed admission to the courses on your letter of acceptance (those who have been pre-approved in the application process).
 You are not guaranteed admission to any other courses.
 We do recommend that you stick to the courses on your admission letter as much as possible.

 If you need to make changes due to exam or schedule conflicts you should check the following before registering for a new course:

 - Course shedule

 - Exam date (wirtten exams) (if the course has an oral exam it will not be published online, it will be announced by the lecturer or published on MittUiB).

 If you have questions about courses or course registration please come and see us at the faculty information stand on Friday 10th of August in the Science Building.

 Exam information can be found on the course website for each course.